TESEP Online PDs

 Covers Version 9.0 Australian Curriculum (Earth and Space Sciences)

-Attendees will recieve a TESEP Certificate of Attendance and will be sent a link to the recording and a pdf of the slide pack.
+Attendees will recieve a NESA approved TESEP Certificate of Attendance and will be sent a link to the recording and a pdf of the slide pack.

 Please subscribe here to the TESEP mailing list to receive emails about webinar and other TESEP events twice a Term.

 Understanding the characteristics and classification of rocks and minerals is vital to teaching Earth and Environmental Sciences.
-In this webinar we ask: What makes a good mineral and rock for use in classroom teaching?
+In this online PD we ask: What makes a good mineral and rock for use in classroom teaching?
 What doesn't?
 What minerals and rocks shouldn't be in the classroom at all?

 Term 2